10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Elements

 This layer targets raw HTML elements (tags), without using classes, IDs, or other specific selectors.
-The purpose of the Base level is to establish foundational styles for elements to be used within components later on.
+The purpose of the Elements level is to establish foundational styles for elements to be used within components later on.

 Below are some examples of styles at this level: